logicly-au/docs.iar-dst.online/level-of-care/level-of-care-4.rst

 Individuals suited to this level of care may have been rated:

-   * Severe Symptoms and Distress (score = 3) with significant associated problems on one or more other Primary Domains (Risk of Harm, Functioning, scores 2 or 3, up to 4 for Co-existing Conditions)
+   * Severe Symptoms and Distress (score = 3) with significant associated problems on one or more other Primary Domains “(Risk of Harm, Functioning, scores 2 or 3, or Co-existing Conditions score of 4)

    **OR**